-- o seriousness of the offence or other information - o accuracy of the person's self-disclosure on the application form - o nature of the appointment including levels of supervision - o age of the individual at the time of the offence or other information - the length of time that has elapsed since the offence or other information - relevance of the offence or information to working or being in regular contact with children. - If the individual has registered on the DBS system since 17 July 2013, managers may use the update service with the candidate's permission instead of carrying out an enhanced DBS check - New starters are required to sign (either application form, contract or separate form) to state that they have no criminal convictions, court orders or any other reasons that disqualify them from working with children or unsuitable to do so; and that, to the best of their knowledge, no-one living in their household has been disqualified from working with children - All new members of staff will undergo an intensive induction period during which time they will read and discuss the nursery policies and procedures and be assigned a 'mentor/ buddy' who will introduce them to the way in which the nursery operates - During their induction period all new staff will receive training on how to safeguard children in their care and follow the Safeguarding Children/Child Protection policy and procedure, emergency evacuation procedures, equality policy and health and safety issues - The new member of staff will have regular meetings with the manager and their mentor during their induction period to discuss their progress.
+- o seriousness of the offence or other information - o accuracy of the person's self-disclosure on the application form - o nature of the appointment including levels of supervision - o age of the individual at the time of the offence or other information - the length of time that has elapsed since the offence or other information - relevance of the offence or information to working or being in regular contact with children. - If the individual has registered on the DBS system since 17 July 2013, managers may use the update service with the candidate's permission instead of carrying out an enhanced DBS check - New starters are required to sign (either application form, contract or separate form) to state that they have no criminal convictions, court orders or any other reasons that disqualify them from working with children or unsuitable to do so. - All new members of staff will undergo an intensive induction period during which time they will read and discuss the nursery policies and procedures and be assigned a 'mentor/ buddy' who will introduce them to the way in which the nursery operates - During their induction period all new staff will receive training on how to safeguard children in their care and follow the Safeguarding Children/Child Protection policy and procedure, emergency evacuation procedures, equality policy and health and safety issues - The new member of staff will have regular meetings with the manager and their mentor during their induction period to discuss their progress.